lbm54/cs660/foodbalancer/README.md

 ## Description of Files

 Source code files are in the lib folder:
-*models
+###models
-**This folder houses descriptions of what a balanced meal should look like (for comparison), what an individual food item should be (say bread or spaghetti) and then what a meal (or a combination of food items) should look like.
+--This folder houses descriptions of what a balanced meal should look like (for comparison), what an individual food item should be (say bread or spaghetti) and then what a meal (or a combination of food items) should look like.

-*Widgets
+###Widgets
-**Various Ui components for rendering the models on the screen.
+--Various Ui components for rendering the models on the screen.

-*Food_list
+###Food_list
-**A list of 20 items for use in building a meal.
+--A list of 20 items for use in building a meal.

-*Main
+###Main
-**Builds the scaffolding for the UI and renders the widgets on the screen.
+--Builds the scaffolding for the UI and renders the widgets on the screen.

-*Meal Balancer
+###Meal Balancer
-**Houses the priority queue and does the algorithm's heavy lifting.
+--Houses the priority queue and does the algorithm's heavy lifting.

 Again, if there's any questions or any other way I can offer assistance, please let me know!